Red-rock hikes, jeep tours, spa stays, Oak Creek meals, and desert weekend timing

 Build the weekend around the red rocks

-One sunrise or sunset view, one guided red-rock outing, one creekside meal, and one slower spa or pool reset gives the weekend room to breathe.
+One sunrise or sunset view, one guided red-rock outing, one creekside meal, and one slower spa or pool break gives the weekend room to breatheathe.

 Plan the red-rock weekend->